h2non/nar/README.md

 $ tar xvfz app-0.1.0.nar
 ```

+**Note**: this is not applied for `nar` executable, since they have another format
+and not just a tarball file interface

 ##### Is required to have installed node or nar in order to work with nar archives?

 No. From version `0.3.0` you can create executable binary-like applications containers